Light and Crisp Teriyaki Chicken Salad

 FAQ – Frequently Asked Questions

 Yes!
-Prep the chicken and dressing ahead, but assemble just before serving so the chicken stays crisp.
+Prep the chicken and dressing ahead, but assemble just before serving to the greens and chow mein noodles stay crisp.

 Absolutely, a good quality bottled teriyaki sauce works in a pinch.

-Toasted almonds, sesame seeds, or wonton strips are great options.
+Toasted almonds, sesame seeds, or swapping the chow mein noodles for wonton strips are great options.

 Other Recipes to Try